Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 I had no Woolite pet stain remover, which is a great carpet cleaner for pet messes, so I was at a total loss on how to clean this carpet.
 Then I remembered everybody’s favorite household cleaner… BAKING SODA!

-If you’re in a bind like I was, this is what you can do to make sure your carpet looks (and smells) like it never even happened.
+If you’re in a bind, this is what you can do to make sure your carpet looks (and smells) like it never even happened.

 Remove as much vomit from the carpet as possible.
 Use whatever you have to – old rags, paper towels, etc. You want to get all the chunks up.